Six ways to prevent fires at home

 1. Cook with care

-Cooking is a leading cause of house fires in Canada.
-In Quebec, with the exception of chimney fires, 28% of fires start in the kitchen.
+Cooking is a leading cause of house fires in Canada (This hyperlink will open in a new tab)..
+In Quebec, with the exception of chimney fires, 28% of fires start in the kitchen (This hyperlink will open in a new tab)..
 You can prevent these types of fires by taking the following precautions:

 Always keep an eye on the food you’re cooking, whether it’s inside your home or outside on the barbecue.
 Turn off your appliances when no one is there to watch them.